different55/GardenGNOMEs/README.md

 ## Troubleshooting

 You can usually get back to a sane-ish state by switching your update channel to Preview, installing all updates, then switching back to Stable and again installing all updates.

+## Thanks and generosity

+If this helped, maybe throw a coffee my way.
+Or... a discount bottle of water? https://ko-fi.com/jaromino